CDL-Quantum/Hackathon2022/team 8/Business_Application.md

 As a pre-processing step, we also use AI to clean and rank debris according to size, collection cost, etc.

 ### Business Model
+**Yearly Subscription:** We offer both on-premises and cloud deployment options for our model on a yearly subscription basis.

-Yearly Subscription: Our solution is scalable and can be used by several space companies or agencies with no or minimal changes.
+Our solution is scalable and can be used by several space companies or agencies with no or minimal changes.
 Our model returns the optimal path for satellite vessels to collect as much debris as possible in one pass.

-We offer both on-premises and cloud deployment options for our model on a yearly subscription basis.

 ### References:
 * https://en.wikipedia.org/wiki/Space_debris